WeMoveEU/wemove-civicrm/README.md

 There're several possibilities how to add our custom patches.

+* git checkout civicrm-PREVIOUS-VERSION.patched
-* open list of commits of current patched branch.
-This will be a checklist what you have to check.
+* open list of commits of current patched branch
     * `git log` on separate console window
+    * copy the list to text editor, will be a checklist what you have to check
 * git checkout civicrm-VERSION.patched
 * git cherry-pick HASH-COMMIT  // choose hash from list of commits from current branch
     * `git cherry-pick --abort` in case of conflict (patch could be already merged in VERSION)
+    * `git reset` in case of commit already patched in core